 When I first made this recipe, I thought that it is the same as something that mom used to make at home.
 Well, it is almost, but with a twist.
 Imho, I like this much better.
 It is slightly different but I do enjoy eating it more than anything.
 In my journey to try the international cuisine, I found this book “The Jewish Kitchen.
 Recipes and Stories from Around the World” by Clarissa Hyman, 2003 and this delicious recipe: Hazelnut rugelach.
-The result was mouth – melting.
-If you like cooking, try this at home, if you don’t, find someone who does and eat the result. 😉
+The result was mouth-melting.
+If you like cooking, try this at home, if you don’t, find someone who does and eat together. 😉

 Makes 32 small or 16 large